minecraft-saar/autoplanbench/README.md

 * code is available [here](https://github.com/minecraft-saar/autoplanbench/releases/tag/v1.0)

 The code in this repository is made available under the Apache 2.0 license. <br>
-The [dataset](https://github.com/coli-saar/autoplanbench/tree/main/autoplanbench_dataset) is composed of domain files from different original sources and problems are generated using the corresponding generators (see [Data README](https://github.com/coli-saar/autoplanbench/blob/main/autoplanbench_dataset/readme.md)) as well as the datasets from the IPC competitoins.
+The [datasets](https://github.com/minecraft-saar/autoplanbench/tree/main/autoplanbench_dataset) are composed of domain files from different original sources and problems generated using the corresponding generators as well as the datasets from the IPC competitions.
 For the individual licenses check the respective licenses of the original software/data.

 ### Overview